lammps/lammps/doc/src/Errors_messages.rst

    Format of bigint stored in restart file is not consistent with LAMMPS version you are running.
 See the settings in src/lmptype.h

+*Bin limits are very large; simulation may be unstable* A CAC element is occupying a large volume for some reason, check simulation input settings for correctness and make sure the simulation process is stable.

 *Bitmapped lookup tables require int/float be same size* Cannot use pair tables on this machine, because of word sizes.
 Use the pair_modify command with table 0 instead.